 1. Move the cursor to the line below marked --->.

-2. To fix the errors, move the cursor until it is on top of the
+2. To fix the errors, move the cursor until it is on top of the character to be deleted.

 3. Press the x key to delete the unwanted character.